rust-lang/rust/guide.md

 let's deal with that paths issue.

-## Source roots (aka filesystems are horrible)
+## Source roots (a.k.a.
+"Filesystems are horrible")

 This is a non-essential section, feel free to skip.

-The previous section said that the file system path is an attribute of a file, but this is not a whole truth.
+The previous section said that the filesystem path is an attribute of a file, but this is not the whole truth.
 Making it an absolute `PathBuf` will be bad for several reasons.
-First, file-systems are full of (platform-dependent) edge cases:
+First, filesystems are full of (platform-dependent) edge cases:

 * it's hard (requires a syscall) to decide if two paths are equivalent
-* some file-systems are case-sensitive
+* some filesystems are case-sensitive (e.g. on macOS)
 * paths are not necessary UTF-8
 * symlinks can form cycles

 Second, this might hurt reproducibility and hermeticity of builds.
 In theory, moving a project from `/foo/bar/my-project` to `/spam/eggs/my-project` should not change a bit in the output.
-However, if absolute path is a part of the input, it is at least in theory observable, and *could* affect the output.
+However, if the absolute path is a part of the input, it is at least in theory observable, and *could* affect the output.

-Yet another problem is that we really-really want to avoid doing IO, but with Rust the set of "input" files is not necessary known up-front.
+Yet another problem is that we really *really* want to avoid doing I/O, but with Rust the set of "input" files is not necessary known up-front.
 In theory, you can have `#[path="/dev/random"] mod foo;`.

-To solve (or explicitly refuse to solve) these problems rust-analyzer uses the concept of source root.
-Roughly speaking, source roots is a contents of a directory on a file systems, like `/home/matklad/projects/rustraytracer/**.rs`.
+To solve (or explicitly refuse to solve) these problems rust-analyzer uses the concept of a "source root".
+Roughly speaking, source roots are the contents of a directory on a file systems, like `/home/matklad/projects/rustraytracer/**.rs`.

 More precisely, all files (`FileId`s) are partitioned into disjoint `SourceRoot`s.
-Each file has a relative utf-8 path within the `SourceRoot`.
+Each file has a relative UTF-8 path within the `SourceRoot`.
-`SourceRoot` has an identity (integer id).
-Crucially, the root path of the source root itself is unknown to the analyzer: client is supposed to maintain a mapping between SourceRoot ids (which are assigned by the client) and actual `PathBuf`s. `SourceRoot`s give a sane tree model of the file system to the analyzer.
+`SourceRoot` has an identity (integer ID).
+Crucially, the root path of the source root itself is unknown to the analyzer: A client is supposed to maintain a mapping between `SourceRoot` IDs (which are assigned by the client) and actual `PathBuf`s. `SourceRoot`s give a sane tree model of the file system to the analyzer.